 Menekse nailed it when she said that Temptation reminded her of the beautiful second hole on the Coast nine at The Els Club Desaru Coast in Malaysia.
 Just a mirror opposite.
 OK, and without the monkeys!

-When you see the 170-yard twelfth, named High Tee, you immediately think Melbourne Sandbelt.
+When you see the 155-meter (170-yard) twelfth, named High Tee, you immediately think of the Melbourne Sandbelt.
 And what is the first thing you think of when you hear Sandbelt?
 That’s right, bunkers.
 And there are a ton of bunkers on twelve!
 There are four greenside bunkers on the left, a single bunker right, and one devilishly hidden bunker long.
 The par 3 played slightly into the wind, which canceled out any distance advantage of it being a little downhill.

-I landed a wedge to the middle of the green, but it trickled to the back and I quickly lost sight of it.
+I landed a wedge in the middle of the green, but it trickled to the back and I quickly lost sight of it.
 As I walked around the huge green, I saw that the back runs off to a collection area that was almost head high!
-And what’s more, I was looking for at least a 40-foot putt.
-My ball needed enough speed to first climb up the nearly 6-foot cliff, and then ease off the remaining 25-feet that was all downhill.
+And what’s more, I was looking for at least a 10-meter putt.
+My ball needed enough speed to first climb up the nearly 2-meter cliff, and then ease off the remaining 8 meters that were all downhill.
 Unable to master the task, I walked away shaking my head as I wrote a 4-putt 5 on the scorecard.
 Now, before you judge, trust me when I say that a 4-putt isn’t difficult to do in the Sandbelt!

-Seventeen (no name) is a marvelous 416-yard dogleg left par 4.
+Seventeen, named Cypress Hill is a marvelous 380-meter (416-yard) dogleg left par 4.
 There is a healthy collection of tea trees that are common in Melbourne that frame the entire left side of the fairway.
 But, if you keep your tee shot close to the trees on the left, you will have a much shorter approach.
-I hit my best tee shot of the day, drawing it perfectly around the bend of the fairway, and coming to rest just 86-yards to a pin that was located upfront.
-This is one of my favorite distances for my 54-degree wedge, and I proceeded to hit it to 10-feet.
+I hit my best tee shot of the day, drawing it perfectly around the bend of the fairway, and coming to rest just 80 meters to a pin that was located up front.
+This is one of my favorite distances for my 54-degree wedge, and I proceeded to hit it to 10 feet.

 Sandy Golf Links is a member of the mecca of golf, the Melbourne Sandbelt, and is an absolute must-play while in Melbourne!
 Common with its Sandbelt cousins, the fairways at Sandy are wide, and the greens are large.
 This enables the course to be playable for all levels.
 However, also playing true to Sandbelt norms, Sandy’s hazards are enormous.
 And, exactly like the Sandbelt icons of Royal Melbourne or Kingston Heath, to be able to score well, you need to place your ball in very specific spots.
 This makes Sandy a great test of golf for all abilities.
 But at a mere fraction of the price.